 We started our meal by passing around a couple of orders of Fried Eggplant sticks with a spicy marinara sauce.
 Were they good?
 Let’s just say there were none left when the waiter came to pick up the plates.
 We followed with Insalata Caesar or Zuppa di Pesce Creolease (seafood gumbo) which was particularly delicious because we were having a cool snap that day.

 Our party enjoyed a variety of entrées including Louisiana Crabmeat Au Gratin, Eggplant Parmigiana Sorrentina, Cannelloni Due Torre, Louisiana Crabmeat Ravioli Andrea, and Ossobucco Milanese with angel hair pasta.
 We learned that Andrea’s makes their own pasta, bread and pastries – even mozzarella and Cacciota cheese – in house.
 Our group pronounced each entrée “to die for.”
-You can view Andrea's complete menu for yourself here.

 After reading about our entrees, you'd think we must have stopped there, but we didn't – there’s always room for dessert at Andrea’s.
 Chef Andrea’s Bread Pudding with a warm praline sauce ranks among the best – if the not the best – in the city.
 His Tiramisu is award winning a well.
 And you should have seen the look on our friend’s face when she tasted the homemade Cannoli Siciliano with chocolate, vanilla and ricotta cheese filling.
 Since a woman in our party was celebrating a birthday, she was presented with a delicious Chocolate Mousse with a candle in it while the staff sang “Buon compleanno a te” (“Happy Birthday” in Italian).
 Andrea’s was a delightful experience from start to finish.
 If you’d like to try some of Chef Andrea’s recipes at home, pick up one of his two cookbooks, "La Cucina di Andrea’s” and “Andrea’s Light Cookbook.”